Skip to main content

 The markdown widget supports two data source types, selected via the data source field:

-- Property: display markdown content from a specific entity's markdown property.
-This is useful for displaying entity-specific documentation, such as a service's README file.
-The content is read-only in the widget and cannot be edited directly from the widget.
-To update the content, you need to edit the entity's markdown property.
+• Property: display markdown content from a specific entity's markdown property.
+This is useful for entity-specific documentation, such as a service's README file.
+Users with edit permissions can modify the content directly within the widget, and Port will automatically sync the changes back to the entity's property.

 The widget also supports a wide variety of HTML tags, allowing you to create rich content: